Tracking Code Structures: Pros & Cons

 Tracking Codes by Tool Type

 Marketing campaign tracking codes, which collect data about a user’s click to a webpage, are most often populated via a query string parameter appended to a URL.
 The name of the parameter is considered the key, and the contents are considered the value.
 Each analytics platform is configured to look for specific query parameters and send the values of those parameters to the relevant reports.
 For example, Google Analytics parameters include: utm_campaign, utm_medium, utm_source, utm_content, utm_term.
 Conversely, Adobe Analytics only requires one parameter which is defined by your organization (typically a cid or cmp).
 Adobe Analytics then leverages “classifications” to associate custom metadata to that parameter in your Adobe Analytics reporting.
 It’s important to note that Google Analytics can also add additional custom metadata to your reporting.
-To do so, you would implement a utm_id parameter and leverage Google Analytics “custom dimensions.”
+To do so, you would implement the Data Import feature to leverage one dimensional key across other dimensions – be it the default dimensions or “custom dimensions.”
 Tracking codes facilitate the analysis of campaign performance and allow a view of performance metrics aggregated by different metadata about the campaign.

 What is the rule builder?
 Who configures it?